 Purchased in Prague, the set of crystal glasses with hand-carved bases and two carafes were produced by the Austrian firm J. & L. Lobmeyr around 1931.
 The first design of this series was created by Loos for his student, the Olomouc architect Paul Engelmann.

-Video documentary made in Richard Hirsch's apartment on the occasion of the 150th anniversary of the birth of the famous architect Adolf Loos.
-(Vltava radio)
+In 2020, a video documentary filmed in Richard Hirsch's apartment to commemorate the 150th anniversary of the birth of the famous architect Adolf Loos can be found here